1,000+ Opportunities

 Michigan Department of Education Get personalized voter information on early voting and other topics. * E-Grants System (MEGS+) * Michigan eLibrary (MeL) * Michigan Online Educator Certification System * Teacher Certification Verification * Notice of Nondiscrimination * State Board of Education State Education Resources State Education Resources * Michigan's Open Data Portal

-Based on current listing details, eligibility includes: Eligible educational institutions in Michigan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Eligible educational institutions in Michigan.
+Confirm the full requirements in the official notice before applying.